Jadan Baugh

-High school career
+Early life

 Baugh attended Columbia High School in Decatur, Georgia.
 As a junior, he rushed for 306 yards and three touchdowns, before committing to Arkansas.
 As a senior, he rushed 113 times for 1,583 yards and 18 touchdowns, while also hauling in 28 receptions for 508 yards and 7 touchdowns, before decommiting from Arkansas.
 After reopening his recruitment, Baugh committed to play college football at the University of Florida.

 College career

-2024: Freshman Season
+2024: Freshman season

 Baugh started the season as the third-string running back behind Montrell Johnson Jr. and Treyaun Webb.
 However, after injuries to both players, Baugh took on his most significant role yet in a game against Tennessee, rushing for 25 yards on 12 carries.
 In his first career start on Week 7 against Kentucky, he rushed for 106 yards and a school-record five touchdowns, leading the Gators to a 48–20 victory.
 As a result of his performance, he was named the SEC Freshman of the Week.
-He was the starting running back in losses to both Georgia and Texas (recording a touchdown in the latter) before sharing starting duties with Johnson after his return from injury.
-Against LSU, Baugh had a crucial game-sealing 55-yard touchdown run in the dying minutes to guarantee a 27-16 win for the Gators.
+He was the starting running back in losses to Georgia and Texas (recording a touchdown in the latter) before sharing starting duties with Johnson after his return from injury.
+Against LSU, Baugh had a game-sealing 55-yard touchdown run in the dying minutes to guarantee a 27-16 win for the Gators.

-2025: Sophomore Season
+2025: Sophomore season

 Going into the 2025 season, Baugh was the starting running back for Florida, although Ja'Kobi Jackson retained some carries.
 Baugh began the season against Long Island University, rushing for 104 yards and a touchdown on 9 carries.
 Baugh was rested during the latter part of the 55-0 blowout win.
 In the following game against USF, Baugh rushed for 93 yards on 18 carries as the Gators were upset 18-16 at home.
 The Gators then traveled to Tiger Stadium for their rivalry matchup against LSU.
 Baugh scored an 87-yard touchdown during the game that was immediately overturned due to a holding penalty.
 The Gators went on to lose the game 20-10.

 Baugh scored the only Florida touchdown in an away matchup against rival Miami, with the Gators faltering 26-7.
 In the following home matchup against Texas, Jackson was injured.
 With the lion's share of the work, Baugh gained 107 yards on 27 carries and the opening touchdown.
 Florida completed the home upset in a 29-21 win.
+In the final game of the season versus rival FSU, Baugh rushed for 266 yards on 38 attempts and two touchdowns as Florida secured the win 40-21.
+Baugh's 266 rushing yards is the second-most single-game rushing total in the history of Florida's football program, behind only Emmitt Smith's 316 rushing yards versus New Mexico in 1989.